 Fresh cottage cheese is readily available year-round in grocery stores and dairy booths.
 One can find creamed, large or small curd, nonfat, plain (un-creamed non-salted, with fruit/ vegetables, low fat, lactose-reduced, no sodium added, etc.. in the markets.

 Buy fresh cottage cheese in sealed containers/packs from the refrigerated section of stores.
 Avoid any off-flavored, beyond-date products.

 Like most dairy products, cottage cheese is highly perishable.
 If you prepare it at home, make small batches frequently and store it well in the fridge for up to a week.

 Cottage cheese is a wonderful dairy product that is so convenient and versatile to use.
 You can enjoy it with a little bit of seasoning.
 It goes well with fruits and vegetables.

 Cottage cheese can be used in cooking but is mainly used for making snacks and salads.
-Salt and a little milk or creams are added and many varieties flavored.
+Salt and a little milk or creams are added and many varieties are flavored.
 Recipes that call for using cottage cheese are appetizers, muffins, toasts, bread, sandwiches, salads and salad dressings, main dishes, and desserts.

 |Cottage cheese pancake (pierogi).
 Courtesy: Corey taratuta|

 In Germany, cottage cheese is cooked with butter, salt, and sweet cream to prepare cream cheese (Schmierkase, also known as Dutch cheese).

 It can be blended with milk to prepare pasta sauce.

 Syrniki (сырники) is a traditional Russian sweet pancake dish made from cottage cheese.

-Unlike hard and aged cheeses, the cottage is low in sodium and saturated fats, and therefore, recommended as a healthy dairy product for those who on low sodium and fat diet program.
+Unlike hard and aged cheeses, the cottage is low in sodium and saturated fats, and therefore, recommended as a healthy dairy product for those who are on a low sodium and fat diet program.

 Skim-milk cottage cheese contains small amounts of tyramine and can be eaten in small quantities by those on a tyramine-restricted diet.

 Source: Queensland Government-low tyramine diet: MAOI's and diet.